 And, more sweet than rhyming tells,

-Narcissus – Narcissus was an exceptionally beautiful boy.
-By the time he had reached the age of sixteen, every nymph was in love with him, but he rejected them all.
+Narcissus – In Greek mythology, Narcissus was the son of the river god Cephissus.
+Exceptionally beautiful, by the time Narcissus had reached the age of sixteen, every nymph was in love with him, but he rejected them all.
 One day while he was hunting, the nymph Echo stealthily followed him through the woods.

 Echo was in love with the beautiful Narcissus and longed to address him, but was obliged to wait until he chose to speak first.
 Narcissus heard her footsteps as she followed him and shouted “Who’s there?”
 Echo answered “Who’s there?”
 And so it went.
 When she did show herself, he was annoyed and spurned her.
 She was so distraught over this rejection, she fled to the mountains and caves where her voice became nothing more than a whisper.
 The nymphs prayed for vengeance, and it was arranged that the vain Narcissus would fall hopelessly in love with himself.
 When Narcissus came to a deep pool in a forest and went to take a drink, he saw his own reflection in its smooth surface and immediately fell deeply in love.
 Forever doomed, Narcissus was unable to leave the pool and died there staring at his reflection.
 It is said that a single white flower, which now bears his name, grew on the spot.